sslou/publications/2021_blood_product/README.md

-# Personalized surgical transfusion risk prediction using machine learning
+# Personalized surgical transfusion risk prediction using machine learning to guide preoperative type and screen orders

+Code for the models described in [*Anesthesiology*, 2022](https://doi.org/10.1097/ALN.0000000000004139).

 ## Scripts
 1. `NSQIP_train.py`